-The Holy Spirit’s procession from the Father, who is the fountainhead of the Godhead is the source and singular cause of His eternal procession.
-Likewise, the Son being eternally begotten of the Father.
-Would we dare declare the Son is eternally begotten of the Father and the Holy Spirit?
-Saying this confuses the proper distinction of persons in the Godhead within what is ultimately the unfathomable mystery.
+The Holy Spirit’s procession from the Father, who is the fountainhead of the Godhead is the source and cause of The Holy Spirit's eternal procession.
+Likewise, the Son's being eternally begotten of the Father.
+Should we also add another Filioque stating the Son is eternally begotten of the Father "and the Holy Spirit"?
+To do either hopelessly confuses the proper distinction of persons in the Godhead within what is ultimately an unfathomable mystery.
 We have no more business saying the Son is eternally begotten of both the Father and Holy Spirit as we would confessing a dual procession of the Holy Spirit being from both the Father and Son.

-Beside the problem this presents theologically the Church’s third Ecumenical Council held in Ephesus in 431 A.D. to deal with the Nestorian heresy also made a point to uphold the two previous councils and forcefully condemned any tampering with the wording of the Nicene/ Creed with solemn anathemas.
+Beside the problems this presents theologically the Church’s third Ecumenical Council held in Ephesus in 431 A.D. to deal with the Nestorian heresy made an emphatic point to uphold the two previous councils and forcefully condemned any tampering with the wording of the Creed with solemn anathemas.

 The Bishop of Rome Sixtus III concurred and accepted the absolute authority of the Church’s third ecumenical council and for many years thereafter so did his successors.